The Automne of Seth Gabrielse from Automne Boulangerie

 Yes, and this is where we want to stay.
 We do not want to open another location.

-Now let’s go to our small Gentologie questionnaire
+Now let’s go with our Gentologie questionnaire to Mr. Seth Gabrielse

 Your favorite city in the world?